 Automatic reordering of office supplies based on tracked usage can cut down on waste and save time, and machine data can be used to identify opportunities for improving startup times or that shifts have greater output in a manufacturing facility.
 Energy efficiency can also be improved with smart lighting and heating systems that adjust automatically based on activity in a room.
 The list of potential improved efficiencies is endless.

 The whole goal of technology is to make our lives easier, whether at home or in the workplace.
 Sometimes, however, technology can create added frustrations.
 For SMBs with limited IT staff, managing all these devices and ensuring secure connections can be overwhelming.
-You will need the right infrastructure and expertise to integrate the IoT within your organization and prepare for future technology yet to be introduced.
+You will need the right infrastructure and expertise to integrate the Internet of Things within your organization and prepare for future technology yet to be introduced.